-AJHG Trainee Award and HGG Advances Early Career Investigator Awards
+AJHG Award for Outstanding Trainee Publication and HGG Advances Award for Outstanding Early Career Publication

 Each September, the editorial board of The American Journal of Human Genetics selects two trainee-authored articles published in AJHG in the previous year that best represent outstanding scientific contributions to the field of human genetics.
-These two authors are awarded the AJHG Trainee Award with a monetary award of $1,000 and a plaque.
+These two authors are awarded the AJHG Award for Outstanding Trainee Publication with a monetary award of $1,000.
 The editorial board of Human Genetics and Genomics Advances also selects two junior investigator-authored articles published in HGGA for recognition.
 Winners are announced in October.

 Qualifying trainee abstract authors will be asked to indicate interest during the abstract submission process.

-ASHG offers the Trainee Awards for Excellence in Human Genetics Research (formerly known as the Charles J Epstein Trainee Awards for Excellence in Human Genetics Research) awards for predoctoral and postdoctoral trainees.
+ASHG offers the ASHG Award for Trainee Research Excellence (formerly known as the Charles J Epstein Trainee Awards for Excellence in Human Genetics Research) awards for predoctoral and postdoctoral trainees.
 These merit-based awards recognize highly competitive abstracts submitted and presented at the ASHG Annual Meeting.
 A listing of this year’s semi-finalist and finalists will be available in September.
 Winners are selected at the Annual Meeting and announced in November.